gotthardp/lorawan-server/README.md

-# Compact server for private LoRa networks
+# Compact server for private LoRaWAN networks

 Open-source LoRaWAN Server that integrates both the network-server and the application-server.
-This is useful for application providers that operate their own LoRa network, or for device and application developers.
+This is useful for application providers that operate their own LoRaWAN network, or for device and application developers.

 **This is unstable relase 0.5.0.** Migrating to this version will preserve the